FireDevelopment/Tkinter-Maze/README.txt

 You need Python 3.X and you ned Tkinter and Pygame, Tkinter is automatically shipped with python, but pygame is not.

-There is a automatic pygame installer in teh game if you don't have Pygame, but it's recoomended to install it yourself if you don't use windows:
+There is a automatic pygame installer in the game if you don't have Pygame.

 This is info about the files